expert digital marketing coach matthew bertram

 • Executive-level diagnostic authority

-• Cross-functional system control
+• Cross-functional system visibility

 • Causal design across departments